databricks/spark-sklearn/README.md

 This package has the following requirements:
  - a recent release of scikit-learn.
 Release 0.17 has been tested, older versions may work too.
  - Spark >= 2.0.
 Spark may be downloaded from the [Spark official website](http://spark.apache.org/).
 In order to use this package, you need to use the pyspark interpreter or another Spark-compliant python interpreter.
 See the [Spark guide](https://spark.apache.org/docs/latest/programming-guide.html#overview) for more details.
+NOTICE: currently, this package uses the nightly 2.0.0 snapshot, available [here](http://people.apache.org/~pwendell/spark-nightly/spark-branch-2.0-bin/latest/) (TODO: remove reference after 2.0.0 release).
  - [nose](https://nose.readthedocs.org) (testing dependency only)
  - Pandas, if using the Pandas integration.
 Pandas==0.18 has been tested.